A risk can be treated in several ways.

 - To delete a response, click the Delete button next to the response to be removed in the Responses table.
 If any artifacts are dependent on this response then a dialog box stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the response dependencies and the response itself, or No to cancel the deletion.

 A goal can be generated from a response by clicking on the Goal button in the responses table.
-This causes a goal to be generated in each of the environments the response is situated in.
+This generates a goal in each of the environments the response is situated in.
 The goal name corresponds to the name of the response.